GWish Scholars

 What are the demonstration projects about?

 The Advancing Spiritual Care initiative is requesting proposals for Demonstration Projects in the field of interprofessional spiritual care.
-These projects will be based on the Generalist Specialist model of professional spiritual care, in which clinicians (generalists) collaborate with spiritual care specialists, such as board-certified chaplains.
-In this first cycle of this initiative, we are focusing on clinician-chaplain pairs that care for patients with serious and/or chronic illness.
+These projects will be based on the Generalist-Specialist model of professional spiritual care, in which clinicians (generalists) collaborate with spiritual care specialists, such as board-certified chaplains.
 The goal of the current initiative is to support Demonstration Projects in spiritual assessment to include projects related to spiritual screening and history as completed by clinicians, and/or more comprehensive spiritual assessment as completed by chaplains.
-The Advancing Spiritual Care initiative is funded by The John Templeton Foundation; the project is led by Dr. Christina Puchalski of The George Washington University’s Institute for Spirituality and Health (GWish) in collaboration with Dr. Betty Ferrell at City of Hope Medical Center and Dr. Trace Haythorn at the Association for Clinical Pastoral Education (ACPE).
-Funding for this New York-based Demonstration Project is provided by The Y.C.
-Ho/Helen & Michael Chiang Foundation.
+The Advancing Spiritual Care initiative is funded by The John Templeton Foundation; the project is led by PI Christina Puchalski, MD, of The George Washington University’s Institute for Spirituality and Health (GWish) in collaboration with Co-PI Kathleen Griffith, PhD, MPH, of The George Washington University School of Nursing, and Csaba Szilagyi, MDiv, MLA, MS, of Transforming Chaplaincy at Rush University.

 The Generalist-Specialist model is fundamental to the practice of interprofessional spiritual care at GWish, and in the current Advancing Spiritual Care project.
 This model is the foundation of Demonstration Project design, and all proposed projects will be evaluated based on effective implementation strategies for Generalist-Specialist spiritual care in the focus areas of spiritual screening, history, and assessment as shown in the diagram below.